Food banks are grateful for any help, but here’s how to make the most effective donations

 Located in an industrial part of Etobicoke, the Daily Bread Food Bank’s giant warehouse is teeming with pallets of food.
 Approximately 10 million pounds move through it each day, ready to be sorted, boxed and sent out to neighbourhood food banks, or to become ingredients for one of the 5,000 weekly meals made in-house for local initiatives.
 But not all those ingredients are created equal.

 Visiting a food bank is like grocery shopping, but without the bill.
 Variety and quality are key, and there are always items that are in high demand.
-When it comes to deciding what to donate, there are a few key staples food banks are really keen on getting—and some items they can live without.
+When it comes to deciding what to donate to food banks, there are a few key staples food banks are really keen on getting—and some items they can live without.

-Obviously, cash rules, but there are plenty of other much-needed items to give, too.
+Obviously, cash rules, but there are plenty of other much-needed items to give to food banks, too.
 If you can’t donate food, Hetherington suggests contributing your time at the warehouse (that 10 million pounds of daily food isn’t going to sort itself!), running a food drive or sitting on a board.

-But if you’re at the grocery store and can pop something extra in your cart to give to others, here are the hot-ticket items that food banks really need.
+But if you’re at the grocery store and can pop something extra in your cart to give to others, here are the best hot-ticket items that food banks need the most.

 • Tuna: A small but mighty can of tuna packs an average of 30 grams of protein.
 It’s one of the most sought-after items by food banks.
 “Anything with high protein levels, we’re terribly appreciative of,” says Hetherington.